wryan67/rotor/readme.md

     $ sudo vi /boot/config.txt

 Next, look for the i2c_arm parameter.
 Note that if you've already enable the i2c bus via raspi-config, then you may have multiple lines in the config.txt file that have i2c_arm.
 Look for the one that is uncommented.
+If there are multiple "dtparam=i2c_arm=on" lines that are uncommented, comment out all but one.

     #dtparam=i2c_arm=on
     - or -